mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/overview/index.md

 * **Since**: limit calculations to the period of a specified start date to now.

 The audience real-time lookback period only affects the available data when initializing a calculated attribute.
 After initialization, calculated attributes continue to recalculate with new data.
 When an event drops out of the lookback period, it doesn't change the calculated attribute.

+### Conditional logic

+After selecting an event, you can add conditions to the attribute in order to more precisely define results.
+For example, a retailer creating a calculated attribute might use the Contains operator with a Count attribute to count only the purchases that contain "Sock" in the product name.
+For a complete list of operators for the four types of attributes (Count, Aggregation, Occurrence, and List), see [Conditions](/guides/platform-guide/calculated-attributes/reference/#conditions).

-## Calculation Attribute Seeding
+## Calculation attribute seeding

 Seeding allows you to pass in historic values for calculated attributes that mParticle builds on as new data arrives, without passing in all the raw events.
 Seeding allows you to transition from your own calculations to mParticle calculation.
 For example, you may have data from outside mParticle about the last four months' bookings.
 You can create a calculated attribute, then send the seed data to mParticle using the Calculated Attributes Seeding API. mParticle then combines your seed data and live data so there's no interruption.